ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 #### 4.2.
 Override Behavior

-The `pattern` field in `@ftp:FileConfig` specifies a file name pattern that should be routed to the annotated method, overriding the default extension mapping.
+The `pattern` field in `@ftp:FunctionConfig` specifies a file name pattern that should be routed to the annotated method, overriding the default extension mapping.
 The pattern must be a subset (or more specific version) of the listener-level `fileNamePattern`.

 **Example: Processing `.txt` files as JSON**